aminabhi50/Traffic-Sign-Recognition/README.md

 ![Sample images of GSTRB Dataset](/images/GSTRB.png)

 ### Executing Program
-There are mainly three ways to run the project:
+There are mainly two ways to run the project:

 **Method 1: Using Google Colab Environment**
 * First, download the dataset from the given link and upload it on the drive.
 After that, download the RM_Project_PreprocessDataset_GTSRB.ipynb and RM_Project_GTSRB.ipynb, then first run RM_Project_PreprocessDataset_GTSRB.ipynb to resize the dataset, after that run RM_Project_GTSRB.ipynb to train and evaluate model.